kevinmburk/translations-console-app/README.md

 # Translations Console App

-A simple Node console app that takes in a directory of `react-intl` JSON files and outputs them into a Crowdin-consumable JSON format.
+A simple Node console app that takes in a directory of `react-intl` JSON files and converts them into a Crowdin-consumable JSON format, based on your Crowdin source file.

 If your source file includes descriptions, it will inject those values into the new format JSON file as well.